-Ensuring that you know what to do if the system fails is also key - if you're not able to make changes or fix issues then who will help you?
+Making sure that you know what to do if the system fails is also key - if you're not able to make changes or fix issues then who will help you?
 Familiarise yourself with who can help in emergencies like this and consider extended warranties or support packages when purchasing your kit.

 Deciding where to start and how much to do can be a challenge but many people start small by focusing on lights first.
 Once you feel comfortable having a smart lighting system it may be time to expand.
-A simple lighting system can be done for a few hundred dollars and in the long-run savings could be made if lights turn off automatically when you leave the room or lighting levels adjust according to the time of day.
+A simple lighting system can be installed for a few hundred dollars and in the long-run savings could be made if lights turn off automatically when you leave the room or lighting levels adjust according to the time of day.

 READ NEXT →